arnirichard/jpeg_avalonia_wpf/README.md

 WriteableBitmap in Avalonia has the advantage over WPF that it can be created in worker thread for better performance (that does not apply to the Textblocks in Canvas though).

-Project JpegAvaloniaAsync show worker thread processing of WriteableBitmap.
+Project JpegAvaloniaAsync shows worker thread (async) processing of WriteableBitmap.